 Drs.
-Lieber and Stilley are available Monday through Friday from 8:00 a.m. to 5:00 p.m.
+Lieber, Stilley, and Medina are available Monday through Friday from 8:00 a.m. to 5:00 p.m.
 We will schedule your appointment as promptly as possible.
 If you have pain or an emergency situation, every attempt will be made to see you that day.

 We try to stay on schedule to minimize waiting at the time of your appointment.
 Referral of emergency patients can cause delays to the schedule, and your understanding and patience are very much appreciated.

 Please assist us at the time of your initial visit to the office by providing the following information:

 - Your referral slip and x-rays from your referring dentist.